How to Make a Heart-Healthy, 5-Course Meal

 Our food choices and our heart health are very much linked.
 What better way to improve your general health than with delicious, heart healthy recipes?

 Here is a five-course meal with recipes courtesy of the American Heart Association.
-Make this for a loved one on Valentine’s Day.
+Make this for a loved one on Valentine’s Day or any time of year.
 Enjoy!

 Here are some tips from the American Heart Association that will help keep you healthy: